-Why take Ashwagandha and not western herbs such as Valerian, Passion Flower or Skullcap?
 Ashwagandha is an adaptogen, a tonic that helps the whole body to work more effectively.
 It does so much more than just help you sleep or help with nerves.
-Western herbs such as Valerian work for some people but for others, and I am one of them, they seem to work the opposite.
+Western herbs such as Valerian work for some people but not for others, and I am one of them.
+These herbs to promote sleep seem to work the opposite on me.
 It is very individual.
-For myself and others who have tried Western herbs for insomnia without success, Ashwagandha is amazing.
+For me and others who have tried Western herbs for insomnia without success, Ashwagandha is amazing.

 How do you use Ashwagandha?
 What health conditions do Ayurvedic doctors suggest it for?
 Learn about Ashwagandha for Insomnia and Anxiety

-Anxiety: Anxiety takes a whole article or two to discuss but I found Ashwagandha worked very effectively for me when I suffered severe anxiety during my father-in-laws last few weeks and after his death to help me deal with the grief, bills, and uncertainty of all of it.
-It is not addictive nor do you feel hung over or tired the next day.
+Anxiety takes a whole article or two to discuss but I found Ashwagandha worked very effectively for me when I suffered severe anxiety during my fathers-in-la’s last few weeks and after his death to help me deal with the grief, bills, and uncertainty of all of it.
+It is not addictive, nor do you feel hungover or tired the next day.
 It just helps you to cope with whatever stress and anxiety you are going through.
-I take it every day now because I tend to be high strung and way too serious for my own good.
-I am one is worries more than I should as well.
+I take it every day now because I tend to be high-strung and way too serious for my own good.
+I am one who worries more than I should as well.
 I have always been that way from a child.
 This has helped me more than any other herb I have tried.
-So this is my personal view on this which is supported by 6000 years of use both in the past and present day.
+So, this is my personal view on this which is supported by 6000 years of use both in the past and present day.

 I do want to state here, I don’t take any drugs nor have I ever for Anxiety so there was never any problem with drug-herb interactions.
 I do not have debilitating anxiety either as some do.

 #1.
 Take 1-2 Ashwagandha two to three hours before you want to turn in for the night.
 Take calcium-magnesium along with the Ashwagandha.
-I have done just the ashwaganda and that works but the calcium-magnesium supplement is good for your bones and joints.
-The magnesium helps to relax the muscles and tissues.
+I have done just the ashwagandha and that works but the calcium-magnesium supplement is good for your bones and joints.
+Magnesium helps to relax the muscles and tissues.

 #3.
 Turn off your computer an hour or two before you go to bed.
-The blue light and what you are reading is not going to help you sleep.
-Read something offline that is easy reading or positive.
+The blue light and what you are reading are not going to help you sleep.
+Read something offline that is easy to read and positive.
 Take that time and write in a gratitude journal or journal on what you accomplished today, even the small stuff.
 If you are religious, pray for others before you go to bed and release them to God.
 Listen to soft, relaxing music.
 Staying awake is not going to help those you love or yourself.

 #4.
 Take your alarm clock and put it at least 6 feet away where you can’t see it easily.
 You would be surprised how much you tend to look at your alarm clock which stimulates your brain and thinking.
 I moved mine and it immediately helped me to sleep more quickly.
 Take your computer or IPad, turn it off, turn the WiFi off, turn the mobile data off, and place those away from your bed a few feet away.
 If you tend to be a light sleeper, this can really be a problem.
 When your sleep problems occur in the beginning when you first lay down, this is where these steps really do make a difference.